 Governance:

-The Humboldt Bay Trail Fund Committee will meet at least once a year to review fundraising progress, address committee vacancies, update funding criteria, and review and recommend funding requests.
-Prior to posting requests for project proposals, the Humboldt Bay Trail Fund Committee will determine funding guidelines and criteria for funding consistent with the priorities outlined in this document.
-Initially, the four community members of the committee will be selected by the three public agency representatives.
-Thereafter, when a vacancy occurs, the committee will develop a recruitment process and committee members will vote on filling the vacant seat.
+The Committee will meet at least once a year to review fundraising progress, address vacancies, update funding criteria, and review and recommend funding requests.
+Prior to posting requests for project proposals, the Committee will determine funding guidelines and criteria for funding consistent with the priorities outlined in this document.
+Initially, the four community members of the Committee will be selected by the three public agency representatives.
+Thereafter, when a vacancy occurs, the Committee will develop a recruitment process and Committee members will vote on filling the vacant seat.

-Proposals for funding allocations to support the purpose of the Humboldt Bay Trail Fund can be made by non-governmental organizations or public agencies.
-Each member organization of the Humboldt Bay Trail Fund Committee has the ability to cast one vote on funding allocation proposals.
+Proposals for funding allocations to support the purpose of the Fund can be made by non-governmental organizations or public agencies.
+Each member organization of the Committee has the ability to cast one vote on funding allocation proposals.
 Projects approved by a majority of voting members will be recommended to HAF for funding.
 HAF will make funding allocations after receiving minutes documenting the decisions of the committee.

+Administrative Allowance:

+The Committee recognizes that the Fund exists largely due to fundraising activities initiated by the Working Group.
+In order to foster continued growth of the Fund through ongoing fundraising efforts, the Committee will consider allocations from the Fund to the Working Group for the purpose of purchasing materials and services essential to such fundraising efforts.
+Funds can be made available to the Working Group upon submission of an administrative allowance request to the Committee.
+The request should include (1) an explanation of the proposed fundraising activities, and (2) an itemized list of the required expenditures to implement those activities.
+Upon receipt of a request, the Committee will consider the proposed fundraising activity and vote whether to approve the expenditure from the expendable portion of the Fund.
+An administrative allowance request could be considered at a regularly scheduled meeting or through on-line consultation (e-mail or video-conference) and vote by the Committee members.
+Administrative allowances within a calendar year will not exceed 1% of the expendable portion of the Fund.